pablodecm/phd_thesis/src/101_chapter_1.md

 observables for the most common interactions.
-Luckily for us, the most promising territory being explored in energy colliders correspond to higher energies, where relevant interaction outcomes come from the hard scattering of proton constituents (referred as partons) at high energies, and predictions can be perturbatively approximated under the assuming asymptotic freedom.
+Luckily for us, the most promising territory being explored in energy colliders correspond to higher energies, where relevant interaction outcomes come from the hard scattering of proton constituents (referred as to partons) at high energies, and predictions can be perturbatively approximated under the assuming asymptotic freedom.

 ::: {#fig:subfigs_pdfs .subfigures}
-![Low Energy Scale
+![Low Energy Scale $\mu^2 = 10 \textrm{GeV}^2$
 ](gfx/101_chapter_1/nnpdf31nnlo-10.pdf){#fig:pdf_low width=49%}
-![High Energy Scale
+![High Energy Scale$\mu^2 = 10^4 \textrm{GeV}^2$
 ](gfx/101_chapter_1/nnpdf31nnlo-1e4.pdf){#fig:pdf_high width=49%}

 Parton Distribution Functions.
 :::

-Even for modelling hard scattering processes, non-perturbative input is required, mainly the probability of finding a particular proton constituent with a certain momentum fraction inside each of the colliding protons, referred as the parton distribution function (PDF).
+Even for modelling hard scattering processes, a non-perturbative input is required, mainly the probability of finding a particular proton constituent with a certain momentum fraction inside each of the colliding protons, referred to as the parton distribution function (PDF).
 The model of the proton as three quarks coupled by strong force is too simplistic for modelling proton-proton scattering realistically, specially at high energies.
-The continuous exchange of gluons between the three constituent quarks effectively generates a sea of virtual quark-antiquark pairs from which other partons can scatter-off.
-Consequently, in the interaction of two protons, not only the constituent quarks, referred as valence quarks, can take part in the hard scattering process but also gluons and sea quarks.
-At time of writing, PDFs are not computable from first principles so they have to be parametrised and extrapolated from various experimental sources including fixed-target proton deep inelastic scattering (DIS) and previous collider studies.
-It is worth noting that the distribution functions depend strongly in the energy scale of the process, but the evolution for parton densities can be modelled theoretically [@Altarelli:1977zs;@Dokshitzer:1977sg;@Gribov:1972ri].
+The continuous exchange of gluons between the three constituent quarks effectively generates a sea of virtual quark-antiquark pairs from which other partons can scatter off.
+Consequently, in the interaction of two protons, not only the constituent quarks, referred as to valence quarks, can take part in the hard scattering process but also gluons and sea quarks.
+At the time of writing, PDFs are not computable from first principles so they have to be parametrised and extrapolated from various experimental sources including fixed-target proton deep inelastic scattering (DIS) and previous collider studies.
+It is worth noting that the distribution functions depend strongly in the energy scale of the process, yet the evolution for parton densities can be modelled theoretically [@Altarelli:1977zs;@Dokshitzer:1977sg;@Gribov:1972ri].
 Given their relevance for computing observables in high-energy colliders,